Board of Directors

 Steve, an ardent supporter of sustainability and the conservation of biodiversity, is also the Chair of the Ontario Biodiversity Council and a founding director of the Canadian Business and Biodiversity Council.
 Steve is a Past President of Ontario Nature, a past director of the Algonquin to Adirondacks Collaborative and a founding director of The Natural Step Canada.

-Peter Johnson, Secretary
+Peter Johnson, Vice President

 Peter Johnson is a pioneer in shaping corporate sustainability, known for integrating environmental risks and opportunities into business practices and products.
 Peter has worked across many sectors, developing and implementing business-centric programs around sustainability, climate change, risk management, CSR, stakeholder and employee engagement, metrics and reporting.